 Situational Ethics - A philosophy which promotes the idea that, when dealing with a crisis, the end justifies the means and that a rigid interpretation of rules and laws can be set aside if a greater good or lesser evil is served by doing so.

-Imagine you are invited to dinner at the house of a friend.
+Situational ethics can be dangerous when combined with the distorted, crisis-prone thinking of those who suffer from Personality Disorders.
+For example, imagine you are invited to dinner at the house of a friend.
 You arrive, exchange polite conversation, enjoy a few appetizers and sit down at the table.
 Midway through the main course you suddenly begin shouting at the other guests, overturning the chairs, grab the host out of his chair and begin physically assaulting him.

 Breaking a window - to escape a fire.